sitespeedio/sitespeed.io/docs/faq/index.md

 ~~~ bash
 --browsertime.chrome.args no-sandbox
 ~~~

+When you use our Docker container that argument is set by default.

 ## Running Sitespeed 4.0 with Docker + Proxy + Custom Login Script + Create Custom Folder (date/time stamped)?